zpoint/Redis-Internals/Server/persistence/persistence.md

     0000112    Y 274
                89 229

-The above content is the empty rdb file, it begin with
+The above content is a rdb file with only one key, it begin with

 `REDIS0009` is the a magic constant `"REDIS%04d"`, the last 4 digits is the version number